open223/models.open223.info/examples/nist-bdg1-1.md

 This reference building was developed for and first described in the journal article ["Metadata Schemas and Ontologies for Building Energy Applications: A Critical Review and Use Case Analysis"](https://doi.org/10.3390/en14072024).

 Example Building 1 Model 1 is provided by current and former NIST staff and Pacific Northwest National Laboratory.
-See also [Building 1 model 2](../pnnl-bdg1-2.md) for a different modeling approach for the same building.
+See also [PNNL Building 1 Model 2](../pnnl-bdg1-2.md) for a different modeling approach for the same building.

 ### Schematic view